NicolasCristini/ImageJ-Processing-Assistant-Notebook/Usage.md

-This notebooks requires multiple packages
+This notebooks requires multiple packages to run.
+"""
+conda install scikit-image
+"""